Singer Bios 2017-2018

 Erika Gesme, alto, completed her Master of Music degree at Northwestern University in Evanston, Illinois and her Bachelor of Arts degree at Luther College where she studied under Weston Noble.
-This year, Erika is pleased to serve as The Singers’ Representative to the Board.
-She currently consults as a Hearing Instrument Dispenser at Lakeview Clinic, Ltd and other family physician clinics, providing healthcare through HearingHealth.
+After 8 years providing hearing healthcare in clinic, Erika moved into hearing aid sales and manufacturing at GNReSound in Bloomington, MN.
 Additionally, she serves as alto section leader at The House of Hope Presbyterian Church in St. Paul under Dr. Culloton’s baton.
 Erika has also performed with Mirandola Ensemble, the SPCO Chorale under the direction of Dale Warland, and records with the First Readings Project and for MorningStar Music Publishers.

-Brad Halbersma, tenor, is very excited and privileged to be in his first year with The Singers.
-In addition to The Singers, Brad also enjoys singing with the Two Rivers Chorale and The Summer Singers.
+Brad Halbersma, tenor, is a resident of St. Anthony.
+In addition to The Singers, Brad is a section leader and accompanist with the Two Rivers Chorale.
 He is a graduate of the University of Northwestern, St. Paul, with a degree in vocal performance.
-In addition to singing, he also is an accomplished pianist, accompanying various choirs and performing whenever possible.
-He is currently serving as the worship leader at Fridley Covenant Church.
+In addition to singing, Brad is an accomplished pianist, accompanying various choirs throughout the Twin Cities.
+He is currently selling pianos and pizzas in Arden Hills, and serving as the worship leader at Fridley Covenant Church.

 Gabe Hanson is currently in his second year with The Singers.
 He graduated from Gustavus Adolphus College where he sang under Dr. Gregory Aune.

 William Haugen, tenor and Music Librarian, lives in St. Paul.
-Besides The Singers, Bill sings throughout the year with the Minnesota Beethoven Festival Chorale, the St. Paul Chamber Orchestra Chorale, Vox Nova Chorale, Magpies & Ravens, and the Central Presbyterian Church Choir as section leader.
-Bill works for the Lakeshore Players Theatre Capital Campaign to build a new performing arts center in the northeast Twin Cities metro.
+Besides The Singers, Bill has sung with the Minnesota Beethoven Festival Chorale, the St. Paul Chamber Orchestra Chorale, Vox Nova Chorale, Magpies & Ravens, and the Central Presbyterian Church Choir as section leader.
+Bill works in development for the Weisman Art Museum.

-Lynette Johnson holds a Bachelor of Music Education degree from North Park University in Chicago, IL.
-A founding member of The Singers, she also sings with the Minnesota Beethoven Festival Chorale, directed by Dale Warland, and serves as Director of Choral Music at her home church, Excelsior Covenant.
-Weekdays find her enjoying the challenges of her administrative assistant position at Westfield Insurance.
-She enjoys reading, fishing, coffee, and the entertainment of her two felines, Merlin, a rambunctious 1 year-old and Mindy, her patient 4 year-old.
+Lynette Johnson holds a Bachelor of Music Education degree from North Park University in Chicago IL.
+A founding member of The Singers, she has also sung with the Minnesota Beethoven Festival Chorale and the Dale Warland Singers.
+She currently serves as Director of Choral Music at her home church, Excelsior Covenant.
+Weekdays find her enjoying the challenges of work comp claims as an administrative assistant at Westfield Insurance.
+She is a self-professed reading, fishing, and coffee fanatic, and enjoys the entertainment of her two rambunctious felines, Mindy and Merlin.